Investing / Trading

 (Stock charts: Based on the number of ticks/candles)

-When you look at your stock charts for making trade decision, do you wish to see beautiful looking charts - one which has more candles & ticks?
-Or you wish that your charts are accurate?
+When you look at your stock charts for making trade decisions, do you wish to see beautiful-looking charts with more candles & ticks?
+Or do you wish that your charts are accurate?

 However, what do I mean by beautiful charts?
 Are accurate charts not beautiful?